1. Introduction

 The erector spinae electrode location should be placed 1 finger width medial to the line from the posterior spina iliaca superior to the lowest point of the lower rib, at the level of L2.
 The multifidus electrode location should be placed on and aligned with a line from caudal tip posterior spina iliaca superior to the interspace between L1 and L2 interspace at the level of L5 spinous process (about 2-3 cm from the midline).

-The locations of the electrodes were determined according to SENIAM [18], which is shown in Figure 1.
+18], which is shown in Figure 1.
 In the trial protocol, the test procedure was taught to all participants prior to the study and they were asked to lift a light weight with three speeds: slow, medium and fast by squat method (kneeling down and without bending the lower back).
 The weight distribution was even and located within a simple box with average size.
 After collecting the data, the signal processing was carried out using MATLAB 2014.
 Followed by the elimination of the noise and filtering the signal, electrical activities of the muscles were normalized with respect to their maximum voluntary contraction.
 Finally, statistical outputs were achieved using SPSS16.

 3. Results